aydosenes/mailer-and-zipper/README.md

 ### Step - 3
 ```
-request.txt for Postman, testdb.sql for database in SQL Server Management Studio.
+request.txt for Postman,
+testdb.sql for database in SQL Server Management Studio,
+template.txt for the body template of the mail.
 Be prepared and run!

 ```